lambdaclass/lambdaworks/README.md

 Benchmark results are hosted [here](https://lambdaclass.github.io/lambdaworks/bench).

-To run them locally, you will need `cargo-criterion` and `cargo-flamgraph`.
+To run them locally, you will need `cargo-criterion` and `cargo-flamegraph`.
 Install it with:

 ```bash
 cargo install cargo-criterion